geo-frontend/nlmaps/examples/README.md

 And you can view your Leaflet-based map by opening `leaflet.html` in the browser.

+#### Add a geolocator
-1. To add a geolocator to our examples, we need to install the package:
+To add a geolocator to our examples, we need to install the package:

     npm install --save nlmaps-geolocator